History of Mauritius in Timeline

 September 1943: Belle Vue Harel Massacre

-December 1943: Mass Gathering at Marie Reine de la Paix
+December 1943: Mass gathering at Marie Reine de la Paix

-1947: Proclamation of the Constitution of Mauritius
+1947: Proclamation of the Constitution

-August 1948: General Elections
+August 1948: General elections

 1951: Guano operating concessions on Tromelin island granted by British officials

-1953: Labour Party Improved Position
+1953: Labour Party improved its position

-Constitutional conferences were held in London in 1955.
+1955: Constitutional conferences held in London

 In 1959, British officials in Mauritius informed the World Meteorological Organization that it considered Tromelin to be part of its territory.